pearcy/ParkAPI.Solution/README.md

 * To install the REPL dotnet script, run ```dotnet tool install -g dotnet-script``` in your terminal.
 * Run ```dotnet restore``` in terminal to get all dependencies.
 * Run the command ```dotnet build```.

-##

-There are multiple ways to query the API.
-To search by parkname or a specific rating(1-5), add the parameter(s) after `parks?`
-Example: `http://localhost:5000/api/parks?parkname=&rating=5`.
-Use an ampersand(&) to separate parameters.

-To search by page and/or to limit the number of results per page, add `pages?` after `parks/`, then specity the pageNumber (which page you would like to see) and pageSize (how many results you would like per page.
-Here is an example query:
-`http://localhost:5000/api/parks/pages?pageNumber=2&pageSize=5`.
-If pageSize is not specified, the default number of results per page is 10.

 #### Additional Setup/Installation Notes: